 Like with all popular destinations, Santorini gets busy.
 If you are visiting in high season, be prepared for large crowds, especially on days when many cruise ships arrive at once.

-Here is my unpopular opinion: I personally enjoyed visiting Santorini in winter a lot more than in summer.
-The hike from Fira, the main town, to Oia, the picturesque village on the northern tip, was one of my most enjoyable hikes ever.
+I personally enjoy visiting Santorini in winter a lot more than in summer.
+The hike from Fira, the main town, to Oia, the picturesque village on the northern tip, is one of my most enjoyable hikes ever – I’ve done it twice now, and will definitely do it again!

 However, if you can only visit Greece in summer, you should definitely include Santorini in your vacation.